World's oldest nuclear plant shuts in Britain

 OLDBURY SHUTDOWN

-On the site of the world's oldest nuclear plant, run by U.S.-owned Magnox (ES.N), with its weather-worn paint and 1960s-style concrete architecture, employees say Fukushima has strengthened their will to run their nuclear plant even more safely and are sad to see it turned off.
+On the site of the world's oldest nuclear plant, run by U.S.-owned Magnox, with its weather-worn paint and 1960s-style concrete architecture, employees say Fukushima has strengthened their will to run their nuclear plant even more safely and are sad to see it turned off.

 "Control room staff requested not to press the shutdown button, saying 'I don't want it to be me'," Site Director Phil Sprague said.